 🔑 Unlock hassle-free style with zero cutting required!

-This 2-button key fob shell fits Honda models from 2003 to 2015, allowing you to replace your worn-out remote casing without any cutting or locksmith services.
-Lightweight and durable, it requires transferring your original transponder chip to maintain full functionality.
-Installation is straightforward with included instructions, making it a perfect DIY upgrade for Honda owners.
+This 2-button key fob shell case fits a wide range of Honda models (2003-2015) and allows you to replace your worn or broken remote shell without any cutting or locksmith services.
+Made from durable plastic and weighing only 0.634 ounces, it requires transferring your original transponder chip for full functionality.
+Easy to install with OEM-level fit and finish.

 Number of Buttons | 2 |